grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

 | AVP     | Huntington Beach | United States | 2002 | 2002-05-24 | M      |          5 | Albert Hannemann | 1970-05-04       |   32.05476 |         75 | United States  | Jeff Nygaard   | 1972-08-03       |   29.80424 |         80 | United States  | 5       | Adam Roberts  | 1976-01-25       |   26.32717 |         73 | United States  | Jim Walls             | 1978-03-26       |   24.16153 |         75 | United States  | 28      | 20-22, 23-21, 15-10 | 01:08:00 | Winner’s Bracket | Round 1 |                  NA |                NA |                 NA |                 NA |                1 |                        NA |                  0 |               NA |                  NA |                NA |                 NA |                 NA |                0 |                        NA |                  6 |               NA |                  NA |                NA |                 NA |                 NA |                0 |                        NA |                  0 |               NA |                  NA |                NA |                 NA |                 NA |                0 |                        NA |                  1 |               NA |
 | AVP     | Huntington Beach | United States | 2002 | 2002-05-24 | M      |          6 | Jason Ring       | 1974-07-21       |   27.84120 |         75 | United States  | Paul Baxter    | 1972-02-01       |   30.30801 |         77 | United States  | 12      | Eli Fairfield | 1979-02-10       |   23.28268 |         NA | United States  | Juan Rodriguez Ibarra | 1969-05-30       |   32.98289 |         76 | Mexico         | 21      | 21-15, 16-21, 15-11 | 00:55:00 | Winner’s Bracket | Round 1 |                  NA |                NA |                 NA |                 NA |                0 |                        NA |                  0 |               NA |                  NA |                NA |                 NA |                 NA |                0 |                        NA |                  0 |               NA |                  NA |                NA |                 NA |                 NA |                0 |                        NA |                  0 |               NA |                  NA |                NA |                 NA |                 NA |                0 |                        NA |                  0 |               NA |

+You will see guessmax argument in read_csv here.
+A default property of read_csv is to guess the type of column by looking at the data in these columns.
+Generally it tries to detect the type by looking at forst few rows in each column. guess_max controls that how many rows it should see before it assigns a type to the column.

 ### Let’s explore the dataset
+We will use skim function to understand te data.
+As you can see we have 76756 rows with 65 variables.
+These are moderately large number of variables.
+We have charcater, numeric and date variables.
+We can see lot of missing data, hence it makes sense to explore missing data separately.

 ``` r
 skimr::skim(vb_matches)